irekmiernik/currency-calculator/README.md

-# Currency conventer with styled components
+# Currency calculator (app is using styled components)

  ## Description
  You can calculate in this application the value of same currencies compare to polish currency: PLN